Capillary/ecom-api-document/source/includes/_customer.md

 }
 ```

-Resets the password of the customer's current account.
+Modifies the password of the customer current account.

 <aside class="notice"> No POST request payload is required for this API </aside>